umati/Sample-Server/README.md

 Refer to the [docker documentation](https://docs.docker.com/) for details.

+## Local Usage

+To read how to prepare a VM and to test the server locally, please refer to the [usage documentation](doc/Usage.md).

 ## Configuration

 The configuration uses a json format.
 By default, the server looks for a file `configuration.json`.
 The supported parameters are: